torsteins/inf102f18-mandatory1/README.md

 In order to use the funcionalities offered by these data structures and algorithms, you will need to implement them yourself.
 This includes any functions used for testing.
-You may use your own implementations from manadatory 0.
+You may for instance use your own implementations from manadatory 0 and weekly exercises.